mantasjasikenas/battleships/README.md

 1. Server received E
 1. Server sends E to Client_1, Client_2
 1. Client_i receives E
-1. Client_i resolved callbacks associated with id of E and invokes them by passing the data send together with E
+1. Client_i resolves callbacks associated with id of E and invokes them by passing the data send together with E

 ## Display
 FE is implemented using React.
 Different game stages have React components to render them (NewMatch, Pregame, MatchDisplay).